cbrews/ignition/README.md

 ![The status is good to go.
 This is Gemini Control.](docs/img/transcript-2.png)

-Ignition is currently in pre-Alpha status, which means that subsequent releases could introduce breaking changes that affect the API.
+Ignition is currently in the final stages of pre-Alpha development.
+It is not yet released!
 You use Ignition at your own risk and agree to monitor this repository for changes until a stable version is released.

 ## Installation
 ⚠ Ignition currently supports Python versions 3.7 - 3.9.

-You can currently install Ignition via pip.
+You will be able to install Ignition via pip shortly.
 I typically recommend you do this within a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ```bash
 pip install ignition-gemini